Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### [...] is a cloud-based solution that leverages on-premises Active Directory to identiy, detect, and investigate advanced threats.
+### [...] is a cloud-based solution that leverages on-premises Active Directory signals to identify, detect, and investigate advanced threats.

 - [ ] Microsoft Cloud App Security.
 - [ ] Microsoft Defender for Endpoint.